Maddalapriyanka/analyst-intern-task-8/README.md

-In this file have the data about sales of a super store I have shown the data in the form of bar graph, donut chart and ploted graph I have given sum of sales by sub category in donut chart I have defined sum of sales by region in ploted graph
+In this file we have the data of sales of a super store I have shown the data in the form of bar graph, donut chart and ploted graph I have given sum of sales by sub category in donut chart I have defined sum of sales by region in ploted graph